 Many of the babies admitted to the unit cannot be breastfed to start with, and can only receive breast milk via a tube.
 For mothers, this means expressing milk with an electric breast pump, up to eight times every day.

-Thanks to ‘The Milk Run’ a fundraising event fundraising organised by Matt Bell, our Nurse Unit Manager in Day Surgery, as well as donations from our loyal and generous supporters, we have been able to purchase 24 new breast pumps for use in our Newborn Intensive and Special Care (NISC) nurseries.
+Thanks to ‘The Milk Run’ a fundraising event fundraising organised by Matt Bell, our Nurse Unit Manager in Day Surgery, as well as donations from our loyal and generous supporters, we have been able to purchase 24 new breast pumps for use in our Newborn Intensive Care Unit (NICU) nurseries.